Comparing FSD Pharma (HUGE) & The Competition

 |14

-As a group, “Medicinals & botanicals” companies have a potential upside of 117.86%.
-Given FSD Pharma’s peers higher probable upside, analysts clearly believe FSD Pharma has less favorable growth aspects than its peers.
+As a group, “Medicinals & botanicals” companies have a potential upside of 100.93%.
+Given FSD Pharma’s competitors higher probable upside, analysts plainly believe FSD Pharma has less favorable growth aspects than its competitors.

 Earnings and Valuation

-This table compares FSD Pharma and its peers top-line revenue, earnings per share and valuation.
+This table compares FSD Pharma and its competitors revenue, earnings per share and valuation.

 |Gross Revenue